nancologist/ReactNative/README.md

 ## 5.9.
 Listening to Orientation Changes
 Now if we go back to Portrait mode we see that style is defect!

 The Problem is that in `StratGameScreen.js` where we seet the `styles.button` , we use `Dimension.get('window')`.
-And createStyles only gets calculated when the App starts!
+And createStyles only gets calculated when the Index starts!

 `Dimensions.addEventListener('change')` this gets triggered when user rotates the device.
 ___